 Here are a few things to remember during this month :

-- No need to give them puree now onwards.
+- 1. No need to give them puree from now onwards.

-- Continue to breastfeed – it is still an important source of nourishment for baby.
+- 4. Continue to breastfeed – it is still an essential source of nourishment for baby.

 Disclaimer: The information presented here is meant as a guide and does not replace professional medical advice.
 You should always discuss your baby’s dietary requirements with your doctor.